reevoo/spriter/README.markdown

+# Deprecated

+We love spriter and used it for many years, however we no longer use it here at Reevoo in production so couldn't really recomend for anyone to use it in anger.
+If you need to generate sprites in a Ruby app take a look at [compass](http://compass-style.org/help/tutorials/).

 # Spriter #

 [CSS sprites][1] are a simple way of combining lots of small images into a single large image and reducing the number of HTTP requests a web page has to make.
 Spriter makes it easy to create and maintain CSS sprites in Ruby apps.